Idaho Falls Massage Therapy

 - Remember to breathe, as this helps you relax.
 Sometimes people hold their breath when a sensitive area is massaged, but it is best to breathe through it.

 - In the same way, tightening your muscles during the massage is counterproductive.
 If you can’t seem to relax your muscles, let your massage therapist know.
 They may need to adjust the massage technique.

-We offer several types of massage techniques, including:
+We offer several types of massage techniques and services including:

-- Sports Massage (each sports massage is customized to the each individual athlete)
+- Sports Massage (each sports massage is customized to each individual athlete)